juan-domenech/javascript-notes/markdown-en/04-functions/README.md

 ###alert()

-`alert()` display a window w/ some stirng
-`alert()` is not part of the JS core but is available in all the browsers
+`alert()` displays a window on the browser with a string of text `alert()` is not part of the JS core but is available in all browsers

-¡OJO! `alert()` blocks (stop) the code until the message is accepted
+WARNING! `alert()` blocks (stops) the code execution until the message is accepted by the user

 <br/>

-## Functions Scope
+## Function Scope

-In Javascript variables are defined in the function scope (and not in the block scope as it happen in other languages)
+In Javascript variables are defined in the function scope (and not in the block scope as it happens in other programming languages)

-- **Global variables** are those defined out of any function
+- **Global variables** are those defined outside any function
-- **Local variables** are those defined inside of a function
+- **Local variables** are those defined inside a function

 <br/>